 Asia has always been a continent with diverse cultures and traditions.
-From Gulab jamuns of India to Thai curries of Thailand, this continent serves the best food and scenic beauty for its travelers.
+There are a number of places to see in Asia, From Gulab jamuns of India to Thai curries of Thailand, this continent serves the best food and scenic beauty for its travelers.

 With the spread of COVID-19, it’s really hard to tell that when exactly you need to visit these places.
-But, the wait will be going to be worth.
+But, the wait will be going to be worth it.

 The additional advantage of traveling across this beautiful continent is that most of the Asian countries are pocket-friendly, especially for foreign travelers.